 Business Group Overview Pages describing details Digital Service Business Group DS Targeting domestic individual customers and corporate clients whose interactions with the Group mainly involve non-face-to-face transactions, this business group provides digital-driven financial services and, to this end, strives to expand digitized transactional contact points and enhance customer convenience.
 At the same time, it is charged with spearheading MUFG's across-the-board digital transformation to secure an even stronger business platform.
 Pages 79-80 Retail & Commercial Banking Business Group R&C Having positioned domestic individual customers and corporate clients as targeted customer segments, this business group employs a groupwide, integrated approach as it strives to meet diverse customer needs via the provision of a range of financial services and solutions.
 Its lineup includes such financial services as lending and settlement as well as those associated with asset management (AM), inheritance and real estate in addition to business and asset succession solutions.
 Pages 81-82 Japanese Corporate & Investment Banking Business Group JCIB Serving major Japanese corporations, this business group provides services such as loan, settlement and forex while offering comprehensive solutions backed by Group companies' expertise related to M&A and real estate to help customers achieve growth in their corporate value.
 Pages 83-84 Global Commercial Banking Business Group GCB This business group provides financial services to corporations expanding into the ASEAN region as well as to local SMEs and individuals through its partner banks, such as Krungsri (Bank of Ayudhya), Bank Danamon, VietinBank and Security Bank.
-Pages 85-86 Asset Management & Investor Services Business Group AM/IS Pages 87-88 Global Corporate & Investment Banking Business Group GCIB Pages 89-90 Global Markets Business Group Global Markets This business group primarily handles customer-segment sales & trading (S&T) operations^{1} associated with interest rates (bonds), forex and equities while comprehensively managing assets, liabilities and various risks via treasury operations.^{2} 1 Collective term for sales operations involving the provision of financial products and solutions, including forex and derivatives, to customers and trading operations involving the trading of marketable products between banks or through an exchange.
-2 Including asset liability management (ALM) which is the integrated management of liquidity risk and interest rate risk inherent in assets (loans, etc.) and liabilities (deposits, etc.), global investment and other related operations.
+Pages 85-86 Asset Management & Investor Services Business Group AM/IS Employing its sophisticated specialist know-how in the areas of asset management (AM), investor services (IS) and pensions, this business group provides such services as consulting while constantly striving to further enhance its AM capabilities and product development capabilities to better meet the diverse needs of customers at home and abroad.
+Pages 87-88 Global Corporate & Investment Banking Business Group GCIB Pages 89-90 Global Markets Business Group Global Markets This business group primarily handles customer-segment sales & trading (S&T) operations associated with interest rates (bonds), forex and equities while comprehensively managing assets, liabilities and various risks via treasury operations.
+Collective term for sales operations involving the provision of financial products and solutions, including forex and derivatives, to customers and trading operations involving the trading of marketable products between banks or through an exchange.
+Including asset liability management (ALM) which is the integrated management of liquidity risk and interest rate risk inherent in assets (loans, etc.) and liabilities (deposits, etc.), global investment and other related operations.
 Pages 91-92